 There are people in our lives who are very important.
-They are there when you need them for support, they help you on homework, they make you smile and do so many other things for you that it's hard to keep track of them all.
+They are there when you need them for support, they help you with homework, they make you smile, and do so many other things for you that it's hard to keep track of them all.
 No, they're not members of your family (even though those people are important too); they're your FRIENDS.

 Remember the kids you ate lunch with in elementary school?
 The ones who kept you company while waiting in line for your turn to play handball or basketball?
 The people who made your day at school go much faster?
 Those are the ones with whom you want to stay friends forever.

 But sometimes, that "forever" thing doesn't happen.
 People may change and don't seem to be the same ones you hung out with back in elementary school.
 In junior high, they show up one day totally different than from how you remember them.
 Or, if not overnight, they gradually turn into a stranger.

 Life is full of surprises, good and bad.

 Your former buddy may find other kids to hang out with, and it's very possible that they may not be your type of friends.
 They could be too "nerdy," too "weird," too loud, or a bunch of trouble-makers.

 Whatever the reasons, a gut feeling tells you that it may be best not to befriend them.
 But you also feel lonely, because a familiar person who was your friend may not be there anymore.

 You're not alone.
 It happens to almost everyone who goes from elementary to middle school, as you enter a new world.